 *You always want to try and choose foods that are nitrate free and are minimally processed.

-I realized that there is a an official Vegan Food List available with a Beachbody Club Membership(30 day trial).
-THis one also gives a few extra foods and serving sizes of odd shaped foods that do not fit well in the containers.
+I realized that there is a an official Vegan Food List available with a Beachbody Club Membership(14-day trial with all workout programs included).
+This one also gives a few extra foods and serving sizes of odd shaped foods that do not fit well in the containers.

 Here is the link to a copy of the above food list in pdf format.

 Here is a link to a copy in microsoft word format that you may download and save a copy to edit yourself.